Improving Dialogue Breakdown Detection with Semi-Supervised Learning: Experiments

 \subsection{SSMBA Data Augmentation}

 Self-Supervised Manifold-Based Data Augmentation (SSMBA) \citep{ng2020ssmba} is a data augmentation method that generates new examples in a manifold neighborhood of input examples by noising and reconstructing examples with denoising autoencoders (DAEs).
+We choose to investigate SSMBA since compared to other more traditional rule based augmentation methods, SSMBA requires no task-specific knowledge and does not rely on class- or dataset-specific fine-tuning.
 We adapt SSMBA to the dialogue setting by using our Reddit pre-trained model as our reconstruction model and applying noise to pairs of user-agent utterances.
 An example augmentation on an utterance pair is shown in Figure \ref{fig:ssmba_ex}.
-Augmented examples are pseudo-labelled with a model trained on the original set of training examples.
+Since augmented examples are not guaranteed to preserve the label of the original example, they are pseudo-labelled with a model trained on the original dataset.
 Labelled examples are then combined with the original examples to form the final augmented dataset.
+In our experiments, for each input training example, we apply a noising percentage of 20\% and generate 8 augmented examples.
+Each augmented example is then soft pseudo-labelled.